-The rest of the paper is organized as follows.
+The rest of the article is organized as follows.
 Section 2 discusses the proposed crater detection framework: Sections 2.1 and 2.2 explain how to construct crater candidates and image texture features from those candidates.
-Section 2.3 provides a brief review on unsupervised vs supervised crater-detection methods.
+Section 2.3 provides a brief review on unsupervised versus supervised crater detection methods.
 Section 3 introduces our ensemble boosting algorithms used for crater detection with and without using transfer learning.
-Section 4 presents our empirical study on finding craters in a large high resolution planetary image.
+Section 4 presents our empirical study on finding craters in a large, high-resolution planetary image.
 Section 5 summarizes our work and discusses future directions.